Overcoming: With Truth, Humour, Wisdom

 In the first seven chapters of Acts we learn about the establishment of Christ’s Church, built through the Holy Spirit to bring unity, to equip godly leaders, to prayerfully give witness to the advance of the Good News of the Kingdom.
 We should examine what this means for God’s people corporately, what it means for God’s ordained leaders, and what it means for God’s people individually.
 We must open our ears to hear a message about our beautiful King Jesus, filling those who do have ears to hear with encouragement and boldness.

-So, are you depressed much?
 Worried by the weight of the world?
-Wondering why you believe in Jesus Christ… or if you actually even believe at all?
+Wondering why you believe in Jesus Christ – or if you actually even believe at all?
 There’s a powerful and encouraging message from the Apostle John.
-It is a message for all of us.
-In 1 John 5:1-12 we read why we can and should have hope, and that we can be sure of what John writes to us because it is attested to by God Himself.
-And further, we discover that the trials which tempt us to quit are actually reminders of our victory in Christ.
+It’s a message for all of us.
+In 1 John 5:1-12 we read why we can and should have hope, and that we can be sure of what John writes to us because it’s attested to by God Himself.
+Further, we discover that the trials which tempt us to quit are actually reminders of our victory in Christ.

-Admittedly, the struggles are hard and real and painful, but the struggles are now being overcome and will one day be overcome because they have already been overcome.
-How is this possible?
+Admittedly, the struggles are hard and real and painful, but the struggles are now being overcome and will one day be overcome because they’ve already been overcome.
+How’s this possible?
 Only by the truth of the Gospel.
-Jesus Christ is The Overcomer, and by our union with Him, we are also overcomers.
+Jesus Christ is THE Overcomer, and by our union with Him, we’re also overcomers.
 If you have ears to hear, then listen and hear the Good News of Jesus the Messiah.
-If you’ve heard it before, you still need to hear it again.
+If you’ve heard it before, you need to hear it again.
 Trust me, you do.
 We all need to hear it again, and again, and again, and again, and again…

-A friend posted this link https://babylonbee.com/news/study-highway-hell-theologically-accurate-96-modern-worship-songs/ and shared that he found it, “Highly interesting.”
+A friend posted this Babylon Bee link about AC/DC and shared that he found it, “Highly interesting.”
 Not being sure that he was familiar with the Bee’s satirical approach to things in the world, I added my thoughts:

 However, not everyone will be clear on the satire, perhaps.
-So, I feel compelled to add that it is definitely a joke to say a song that cheerfully celebrates going to Hell is 96% theologically accurate.
+So, I feel compelled to add that it’s definitely a joke to say a song cheerfully celebrating going to Hell is 96% theologically accurate.
 Certainly, referring to Hell as “the promised land” is not biblically accurate.

 Similarly, Iron Maiden’s “The Number of the Beast” is theologically accurate in acknowledging evil and the Devil.
-However, it is biblically inaccurate to ascribe ultimate authority to the beast (as the song does with the lyric, “I have the power to make my evil take its course.”)
+However, it’s biblically inaccurate to ascribe ultimate authority to the beast (as the song does with the lyric, “I have the power to make my evil take its course”).

 Megadeth’s “Symphony of Destruction” includes the words “mortal”, “god”, and “heavens”.
 That’s all that can be said about the theological substance of this song, I believe.
 So, to quote all the political pundits on cable TV, “There’s no there there.
 It’s a total nothing burger.”

-Anyway, I’m likely being a bit too cautious here in pointing all of this out.
-And yet… some have said, “You never can be too careful.”
+Anyway, I’m likely being a bit too cautious in pointing all of this out.
+Yet, some have said, “You never can be too careful.”

 A friend slammed Terry McAuliffe for a misstatement made by the former governor of Virginia.
 I understood where my friend was coming from, but still, I offered a friendly word in reply:

-“Funny ‘hot take’.🙂However, I’m more than willing to give the Governor a break.
+“Funny ‘hot take’.
+However, I’m more than willing to give the governor a break.
 Everyone misspeaks from time to time.
 I’m more concerned by the words of political leaders when they say what they mean to say.
-And with this politician he means to say that guns are the central problem, while discerning voices might counter that abhorrent behavior is the central problem.
+With this politician he means to say that guns are the central problem, while discerning voices counter that abhorrent behavior is the central problem.
 According to the United Nations Office of Drugs and Crime, in Europe (32 countries) knives outpace guns as the weapon of choice, with 43 percent of murders involving knives (not guns).

-My friend’s last salvo: “Are you saying my wife is a Socialist 😳?😁Back to the gun grabber, McAllfluff.
-He was surrounded by his personal security, aides, and numerous LEO’s who could have gotten him stats in seconds.
-I prefer to live by the adage, ‘It’s best to remain silent and thought a fool, than to open your mouth and remove all doubt.’ 😉✌🏼”
+My friend’s last salvo: “Are you saying my wife is a Socialist 😳? 😁 Back to the gun grabber, McAllfluff.
+He was surrounded by his personal security, aides, and numerous LEO’s who could’ve gotten him stats in seconds.
+I prefer to live by the adage, ‘It’s best to remain silent and thought a fool, than to open your mouth and remove all doubt.’ 😉✌🏼”.

 Putting a bowtie on it, I ended with: “With regard to your wife, I was speaking of love, not socialism. 🙂 Of course, she is very social, come to think of it.”